Camino de Santiago: The Way Of St. James

 What is The Camino De Santiago?

-At the highest point of the Monte Irago, the topmost point of the Camino, pilgrims traditionally leave a rock to symbolize their journey to The Camino De Santiago.
+At the highest point of the Monte Irago, the topmost point of the Camino, pilgrims traditionally leave a rock to symbolize their journey on the Camino.

-The Northern Way (Camino del Norte) begins in Irun on the boundary with France and west across Bilbao, Santander, and Oveido.
+The Northern Way (Camino del Norte) begins in Irun on the boundary with France and west across Bilbao, Santander, and Oviedo.
 This route takes about 35 days to finish on average with a total distance of 510 miles.
 Accommodations are sparse along this route and this itinerary is mostly rigid.
+The Norther Way is one of the more difficult Camino routes as the terrain is mountainous in places and the Coastal breeze can turn into a brisk wind during certain seasons.

 The Portuguese Way (Camino Portugues) is relatively flat, without too many hills and begins in Lisbon and traverses Porto and Pontevedra on its way to Portugal.
 Distance is 380 miles with reasonable infrastructure along motorways.